Do I Need a Settlement Broker?

 I Qualify - Now What?

-On the surface life settlement is simple to understand.
+On the surface, this concept is simple to understand.
 But where do you find someone to buy your policy?
 There are many steps and considerations in the process.
-That’s where life insurance settlement brokers come in.
+That’s where brokers come in.

 It is possible to find a buyer for yourself, but the actual process can become a tangle of government rules and regulations, not unlike trying to sell a home yourself, including navigating all of the documentation.
 It isn’t something most amateurs want to tackle, and for a good reason.